microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

     object Pane2 : Screen("pane2")
 }
 ```

+The `navigateUpTo` method is an enhanced version of the `navigateUp` method from `NavHostController` that also works when one or two panes are shown.

+> `TwoPaneLayoutNav` manages an internal backstack, so if you want to override the default back press behavior and write a custom handler, make sure you call `navigateUpTo` to maintain the backstack correctly.

 When writing UI tests for composables that use `TwoPaneNavScope`, you can use the `TwoPaneScopeNavTest` class.
 It provides empty implementations of `TwoPaneNavScope` methods, and you can set the values of `currentSinglePaneDestination`, `currentPane1Destination`, `currentPane2Destination`, and `isSinglePane` in the class constructor before running your tests.